MrXcitement/dot-bash/README.md

-#bashrc

-##Description
+#dot-bash
-My personal 'sh' and 'bash' shell configuration files.
+###My personal 'sh' and 'bash' shell configuration files.

 ##System
 Configured to work on the following systems: